thesse1/webmethods-api-gateway-staging/README.md

 Every parameter object representing an API Gateway stage contains the stage name and a list of sub-objects representing the API Gateway environments in this stage.
 Each of these environment objects contains the environment name and the pool_name and pool_image parameters defining the agent pool used for communicating with the API Gateway environment.

-Exception: For the BUILD stage, the pool_name and pool_image parameters are set on the stage level, not on the level of the individual environments.
-All BUILD envirionments of an environment set must be reachable from the same agent pool.

 Additional parameter values:
  - The DESIGN stage and the BUILD stage objects contain boolean marker parameters is_design_stage and is_build_stage, respectively
+ - The BUILD stage object contains build_pool_name and build_pool_image parameters for the agent pool running build jobs (for fixed_build_environments and resource_pooling).
+All BUILD environments of an environment set must be reachable from the same agent pool for the build job
- - In addition to pool_name and pool_image, the BUILD stage object contains dedicated_pool_name and dedicated_pool_image parameters for the dedicated agent pool used in the dedicated_build_agents assignment mechanism for BUILD environments
+ - In inject-parameters-for-azure_demo_01.yml, the BUILD stage object also contains dedicated_pool_name and dedicated_pool_image parameters for the pool of dedicated build agents used in the dedicated_build_agents assignment mechanism for BUILD environments
  - The PROD_INT and the PROD_EXT stage objects for the azure_demo_01 environment set contain boolean parameters configure_haft for indicating whether of not HAFT should be configured in this stage

 Each object representing a deployment set contains two values: